CamB17/project-2/README.md

 ## 4/18/2017
 Building out server and serving up front end structual elements and partials.
 MEAN stack (- the Angular).
 Serving up partials with express and ejs to a bootstrap/jquery front end.

+## 4/19/2017
+Added a bit of flare to bootstrap model and got passport working, norminally.
+Trying to avoid using npm-flash in order to work on redirects.